imran-riz/Library-Management-System-Version-2/README.md

 # Library-Management-System-Version-2

-A system that allows to maintain a record of the library.
+A system that allows to maintain a record of a library.
 This is an updated system of the version 1 that I had made earlier.

 ## The levels of access
 In this system there are 3 levels of access: